johanubbink/trajectory-planning-quad-payload/README.md

 - Internal controllers such as tilt angle controller
 - Trajectory regulator to execute a given trajectory

+The simulation model is implemented as a simulink model, with the name "quad_payload_model.slx".
-To load, the setup_simulation.m file needs to be called.
+To load the needed parameters for simulation, setup_simulation.m file needs to be called.
+This file takes the planned trajectory from the ".mat" file, and converts it to be used with the simulation model.